 Consortium students who receive financial aid from their home institutions continue to do so as participants in the program.

 All AKP students live with home-stay families in the Kyoto area throughout the duration of the program.
-Spending nine months with one family provides a student with an ideal opportunity to observe Japanese culture intimately and in depth, and to apply classroom learning by sharing to the fullest extent possible in the daily lives and activities of a Japanese family.
-Students living with a family are exposed to a broader range of linguistic and social situations than those living in dorms or apartments, as well.
-Thus AKP students' personal lives and academic endeavors complement each other.
+Students living with a family are exposed to a broader range of linguistic and social situations than those living in dorms or apartments, thus AKP students' personal lives and academic endeavors complement each other.